 White potatoes (albeit a fibrous carbohydrate) stimulates insulin levels at an astronomical rate incomparsion to sweet potatoes and presently more people are gravitating towards sweet potatoes because of it’s nutritional properties and it’s considered a clean starchy vegetables.

-The thickness of the Tortilla de Pattatas is varied according to the number of additional (if any) veggies and egg quantity.
+Omelette density – The thickness of the omelette is varied according to the number of additional (if any) veggies and egg quantity.
 Since the eggs are responsible for forming the structure of the omelette, the more eggs used the thicker the tortilla, so keep that in mind.

-I figured bell peppers would not only add some colour but also contribute to our insoluble fiber intake and the herbs – coriander and parsley would enhance the taste by 10 fold (and it certainly did).
+Adding your veggies – I figured bell peppers would not only add some colour but also contribute to our insoluble fiber intake and the herbs – coriander and parsley would enhance the taste by 10 fold (and it certainly did).
+As I said before, add whatever vegetables you wish here.

 There is another method you can use if you’re unwilling to try the above, that is toss the omelette over onto a large plate and slide it back into the frying pan (the plate and slide method).